-too many loads of chocolate eggs and keeping an eye out for that illusive Easter Bunny, there are plenty of great ways you can enjoy Easter in Europe.
-With centuries-old traditions and celebrations you might not have heard of before, plus decorative street processions and festivals, visiting Europe at this time of year is a great way to soak up different cultures and customs.
+With centuries-old traditions and celebrations you might not have heard of before, plus decorative street processions and festivals, visiting Europe at Easter is a great way to soak up different cultures and customs.

 Kids will also love the Secours Populaire Easter Egg Hunt at the base of the Eiffel Tower on Easter Sunday (10am-5pm).
 An impressive 20,000 eggs will be hidden for children (and their parents) to find, with more activities like hunting and fishing for eggs and dance workshops to try.

 During Semana Santa (Holy Week) thousands head into the streets of Seville to watch daily processions of brass bands and parade floats (pasos), carrying candlelit sculptures of the Passion and the Virgin Mary.
 Some 50,000 people in traditional robes follow the floats throughout the city as they leave the Cathedral.
-This is the most important Catholic holiday in Spain and is certainly commemorated with a full week of colour, art and flamboyant processions.
+This is the most important Catholic holiday in Spain, and it’s commemorated with a full week of colour, art and flamboyant processions.

 Lourdes is the second most-visited city in France next to Paris and one of the most-visited religious destinations in the world.
 Join in torch lit Easter processions to the Sanctuary Of Our Lady Of Lourdes – a cave marked by a marble statue of the Virgin Mary.
 The pilgrimage ends at concealed marble baths which are said to contain healing spring waters.
 Younger children can also enjoy an Easter egg hunt at the top of Pic du Jer which overlooks the town.

-Of course Rome, the epicenter of the Catholic religion, is naturally a special place to visit during Easter.
 On the evening of Good Friday you can follow a procession, led by the Pope, from the Colosseum to the Roman Forum.
 Here you’ll follow a huge cross lit with burning torches and the Pope will depict the Stations Of The Cross.
-It’s also well worth attending one of the masses at St. Peter’s Basilica in The Vatican which again are held by the Pope and, for those who follow the Christian faith, considered a very spiritual experience.
+It’s also well worth attending one of the masses at St. Peter’s Basilica in The Vatican which are held by the Pope.
 On Easter Sunday don’t forget to try a traditional Cornetti which is a big breakfast of eggs, hams and salami.
 This is usually finished with a Torta di Pasqua (Easter cheese bread) – yum!